We’re following the government’s response to the crisis closely, particularly in relation to those who are self-employed.

 - Individuals showing trading profits of over £50,000 will not be eligible to apply

-The Government may offer you support via its coronavirus job retention scheme.
+The government may offer you support via its coronavirus job retention scheme.

 Initially, HMRC will pay employers a grant worth 80% of an employee’s usual wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that subsidised wage.
 This will be in place from March- August 2020.

 - Designate yourself (as the employee of your company) as a ‘furloughed worker’

 - Submit information to HMRC about your earnings